-So, you went on an Outward Bound course and it was amazing and transformative.
-So much so, that now you want to work with us?
+So, you went on an Outward Bound course.
+It was amazing and transformative, and everything they told you it would be, and now you want to work for us.

 At North Carolina Outward Bound School (NCOBS), we are always on the look out for vibrant, diverse and accomplished educators to fill our ranks.
 If you have prior experience leading outdoor expeditions, we encourage you to head over to our Field Staff Page on our website to look over general requirements and available positions.